FaustoFaggion/42_school_CPP/README.md

 ## CPP00
 ### Namespaces, classes, member functions, stdio streams, initialization lists, static, const, and some other stuff

+<h4>Namespace</h4>

+<p>Used to prevent name collisions when using multiple libraries, a namespace is a declarative preﬁx for functions,
+classes, types, etc.</p>
+<p>A C++ namespace is a collection of C++ entities (functions, classes, variables), whose names are preﬁxed by the
+name of the namespace.
+When writing code within a namespace, named entities belonging to that namespace need not be preﬁxed with the namespace name, but entities outside of it must use the fully qualiﬁed name.
+The fully qualiﬁed name has the format <namespace>::<entity>.</p>
+<p>Namespaces are useful for grouping related deﬁnitions together.</p>

 #### EX00
 #### EX01
 #### EX02